"They Even Inquired About Ya"

 This Sansu single combines “They All Ask For You” with “Hey Pock A-Way” on the flip, for double-sided Carnival action.
 Both songs are reissued cuts from earlier Meters albums.
 “Hey Pock A-Way” was on Rejuvenation and also came out on a Reprise single b/w “Africa” in 1974.
 Fire On The Bayou, released in 1975, contained our feature song; but it was listed as “They All Ask’d For You” there and on the Reprise single b/w “Running Fast (long version)”.

 Though the Meters are shown as songwriters, the origins of “They All Ask (Ask’d ) For You” are murky.
 In his notes for the CD reissue of Fire On The Bayou, Bunny Matthews states that the song is based on a New Orleans nursery rhyme as recalled by Modeliste.
-But, just a bit of research I have done reveals that the New Orleans R&B master, Paul Gayten, recorded a song for Okeh in 1952 titled, “They All Ask For You.”
-As well, there is a much earlier possible version from 1923 called “Down On the Farm (They All Ask For You)”.
-I also recall reading that Louis Armstrong did “They All Ask For You”; but I have never run across it.
-Since I haven’t heard any of these other songs or seen the lyrics, I cannot confirm that they are the basis for what the Meters have done.
-I suspect, though, that at least one of them is the source.
+But, just a bit of research I have done reveals that the New Orleans R&B master, Paul Gayten, did the song that is the basis for the Meters' version on a single he recorded for Okeh in 1952, calling it “They All Ask For You (Down At The Zoo)”.
+I also recall reading that Louis Armstrong did a version of it; but I have never run across a copy to hear.
+As well, there is a much earlier possible version from 1923 called “Down On the Farm (They All Ask For You)”, as can be seen in the photo of the sheet music; but the song goes back even further, as I have read about an Appalachian folk song called "Down On The Farm", that mentions various farm animals that "asked for you".
+A commenter to this post pointed out that Little Feat also did a song called "Down On The Farm" on their LP on the same name, which shares some of the same verses as that folk song, and owes at least inspiration to the Meters, also.
+In any case, the concept goes way back.